-On one memorable patrol, he met Dave Oppermann, a local businessperson by day, and a sing-along piano player by night.
-In the bars he was usually joined by drummer Bob “the Silver Fox” Gunther, but he also put together quintets as needed for country club dances.
+On one memorable patrol, he met Dave Oppermann, a local business person by day, and a sing-along piano player by night.
+In the bars, he was usually joined by drummer Bob “the Silver Fox” Gunther, but he also put together quintets as needed for country club dances.

 The preacher asked Dave if he would help organize a seven-piece group for a single performance…a Dixieland worship service.
-As a life-long native, Dave knew, or knew of, most of the better musicians in the Saginaw Valley.
+As a life-long native, Dave knew or knew of, most of the better musicians in the Saginaw Valley.
 A date was selected and personnel solicited.

 At “First Con” the church secretary snagged Reverend Miller.
 She was preparing the bulletin and needed “the name of the band.”
 With a knee-jerk reaction, the Pastor said, “The New Reformation Dixieland Jazz Band,” thus sticking the group with a name too long for any marquee.
 No worries.
 The group expected to play “just once.”

 To make a somewhat radical experiment border on acceptable, the band teamed with the church’s 40-voice choir and its full-time organist.
-On the chosen Sunday at 9:00 am, the musicians arrived and “looked at the song list”…determine the key in which each was to be played…and how solos would be delegated.
+On the chosen Sunday at 9:00 am, the musicians arrived and “looked at the song list”…determined the key in which each was to be played…and how solos would be delegated.

 By 10 am, the sanctuary was filled.
 (Curiosity produced a great turnout.)
 As the service closed with the inevitable “Saints Go Marching In” the experiment was gauged a major success.
 The congregation enjoyed opportunities to sing favorite hymns, accompanied by the choir, organ, and jazz band.